 - Cayo Santa Maria to Trinidad Timetable: 1340. the bus to Trinidad from Cayo Santa Maria takes 5.5 hours.

 How to Get to Trinidad by Taxi Colectivo

 Usually, a shared taxi will cost the same prices per person as the Viazul bus plus maybe 10—15%.
 If you have a group you can always ask at your Casa Particular, or at a bus station how much it will cost to go directly to Trinidad by taxi.
 Remember to factor in that you will have to arrange to get to the Viazul bus station in the town that you are leaving from.
-You will have to pay cash in Cuban CUC for this.
+You will have to pay cash in Cuban Peso for this.

 How to Get to Trinidad by Rental Car.

 You are extremely unlikely to pick up a rental car in Cuba without pre-booking.
 Renting a car in Cuba is likely to cost between US$50 and US$90 a day including insurance.
 You should rent several weeks, if not months in advance.

 Rental cars in Cuba are usually in good condition, but the roads are not, especially the further down the island you go.
 Also, be aware that driving at night is much more dangerous than in other countries, fields are not always fenced and animals tend to roam.

 Where to Stay in Trinidad

 The BEST type of place to stay in Cuba is in a Casa Particular.
 These private homestays are similar to a bed and breakfast, some are more luxurious than others.
 All stays in Casa Particulars benefit the local community.
 You’ll get to stay in a Cuban’s house, most casa particular stays have private rooms, private bathrooms, air conditioning, hot showers and usually the best food in town.
 Food is usually an extra cost.

 Stay in a Casa Particular in Trinidad Cuba